cjvnjde/chatgpt-english-mcp/docs/development.md

 `learning_next` is a mutating, non-destructive, non-idempotent operation.
 Candidate selection, vocabulary hydration, and presentation insertion share one SQLite transaction and connection.
 Each committed selection records owner/item/card IDs, exercise mode, review token, issuance and due timestamps, and selection kind.
 The response exposes the event ID and UTC issuance time; issuing an item does not modify FSRS scheduling state or rotate its review token.

 Selection uses all due and FSRS-new cards, a last-three-presentations/30-minute cooldown, and bounded urgency, failure, and 24-hour recency weights.
 Persisted vocabulary usefulness multiplies weights in both pools: low ×0.5, normal ×1, high ×2.
 A 20% new-pool probability applies only when both pools remain after cooldown.
 Future cards are fallback-only.
-See [the selection policy](how-it-works.md#how-the-next-item-is-selected) for the small-pool rotation and future fallback rules.
+See [the selection algorithm and exact probabilities](how-it-works.md#how-the-next-item-is-selected) for the decision flow, worked examples, small-pool rotation, and future fallback rules, and [the scheduling equations](how-it-works.md#how-a-review-changes-the-schedule) for the separate FSRS model.

 Timestamp strings have variable fractional precision.
 Compare parsed times, or compare canonical UTC timestamp prefixes with the terminal `Z` removed; raw RFC3339Nano text does not sort chronologically.
 Presentation history records server issuance, not guaranteed delivery or human visibility.
 Request retries append new events, potentially for different items.
 Review-token linkage can associate several presentations with one accepted review, but does not establish a recall duration.
 Migrations retain existing timestamps and never backfill invented presentation times.